FarhanShares/laravel-mediaman/README.md

 ```
 This won't delete the media from disk but the bindings will be removed from database.

 *Heads Up!* deleteWithMedia() is a conceptual method that hasn't implemented yet, create a feature request if you need this.
+PRs are very much appreciated.

 ------
 ## Media & Collections
 You can create relationship between `Media` & `MediaCollection` very easily.
 The method signatures are similar for `Media::**Collections()` and `MediaCollection::**Media()`, which is again similar to the `HasMedia` trait.
-# Bind media
+### Bind media
 ```php
 $collection = MediaCollection::first();
 // You can just pass a media model / id / name